 Without training, dogs can’t understand why they are being shocked.
 In some cases, dogs become terrified to go outside or sit immobilized in their yard, too frightened to move.

 Obviously this isn’t what any owner wants – the whole point of investing in an electric dog fence is to enable your dog to roam and frolic about the yard safely, not terrify him so much he becomes paralyzed with fear.

 You’ll receive a collection of training information when you order your electric dog fence, but here’s a basic rundown of how it works.

-4. Add Static Correction.
+- Start enabling the static correction.
 In following days, switch to the static shock correction (start with a low setting and adjust if necessary if your dog ignores it).
 Continue approaching the flags (and retreating after the correction) until your dog resists approach the boundary flags.

-6. Go Off Leash.
+- Let your dog try the fence without his leash.
 After a week of solid training, let your dog off leash in the yard.
 Don’t move to this step until your dog has completed the previous steps.

 Extra Training Notes:

 - Keep your training sessions short.
 Training sessions should last between 10 – 15 minutes.
 You don’t want to exhaust and frustrate your dog.
 Shorter, more frequent training sessions are the most effective.